 The NHL 100: Hockey's greatest players honoured in centennial

-Wayne Gretzky, Mario Lemieux and Bobby Orr were among the easiest choices for The NHL 100, the group of enduring superstars chosen and honoured by the league Friday night as the best players in hockey history.
-Yet if the Great One, Super Mario and No.
+Wayne Gretzky, Mario Lemieux and Bobby Orr were among the easiest choices for The NHL 100, the group of enduring superstars chosen and Yet if the Great One, Super Mario and No. 4 had to pick an NHL 1, they would all choose Mr. Hockey, the late Gordie Howe.

 Add your comments below